-- Bible: Hebrew Bible, New Testament, Cross-Testament

-- Buddhism and Interreligious Engagement

-- Church History/Historical Studies

-- Interreligious Engagement

-- Islam and Interreligious Engagement

-- Psychology and Religion

-- Religion and Black Experience

-- Religion and Society

-- Social Ethics

-- Theological Studies

-- Theology and the Arts

-- Interdisciplinary
+Bible: Hebrew Bible Bible: New Testament Bible: Cross-Testament Buddhism & Interreligious Engagement Historical Studies Interreligious Engagement Islam & Interreligious Engagement Psychology and Religion Religion and Black Experience Religion and Society Social Ethics Theological Studies Theology and the Arts Interdisciplinary

 Concentrations should reflect and contribute to students' ongoing intellectual, professional, and personal development at Union Theological Seminary.
 Students complete at least fifteen credits in a concentration.
 Courses counted toward other requirements cannot be counted again toward a concentration (e.g., TS 103 cannot count both toward the theology core requirement and a theology concentration).
-Courses counted toward the concentration are normally at the advanced level (200 and above).
-At least half of a student's concentration credits should be taken at Union, with exceptions subject to approval by both the faculty advisor and the Academic Dean, occasioned by very unusual circumstances.
+Courses counted toward the concentration are at the advanced level (200 and above).

+Concentration courses should be taken at Union, with exceptions subject to approval by both the faculty advisor and the Dean/Vice President for Academic Affairs, occasioned by very unusual circumstances.
 Courses counted toward the concentration must be taken for full credit, not as audit or reading credit.
 A student's thesis is normally related to the declared concentration.
 Students' concentrations are recorded on their official transcripts.
 See below for each concentration including a description and specific requirements.